-To celebrate our 50th anniversary in 2007, we published a history and an account of all our churches, written by Matthew Saunders our Director and lavishly illustrated with full page photographs of each church.
+To celebrate our 50th anniversary in 2007, we published a history and an account of all our to date churches, written by Matthew Saunders, former Director and lavishly illustrated with full page photographs of each church.

 The book is hardback, and runs to 124 pages with full colour illustrations.
-It includes a Forward by HRH the Prince of Wales and an Introduction by Sir Simon Jenkins.
+It includes a foreword by HRH the Prince of Wales and an introduction by Sir Simon Jenkins.

 “…We believe that churches are the most precious of all building types.
 They were constructed to the glory of God, are witnesses to life’s principal rites of passage and many house supreme expressions of human genius….
 And aside from the visual pleasure and reassurance that they offer, the musings in the visitors book show just how valued they are as places to sit, reflect and tease out problems, be they overwhelming or just niggling.
 As one person wrote in one of them: